-The Mediterranean, especially the eastern basin, is known as the cradle of shipping in the western world, because of its nearness to those lands where the cultures and states of man began at the dawn of history.
+The Mediterranean, especially the eastern basin, is known as the cradle of shipping in the western world because of its nearness to those lands where man’s cultures and states began at the dawn of history.
 That is where the necessity and possibility of barter and trading started between the various cultures.
 We have evidence from the beginning of the 3rd Millenium BCE of the trading vessels that sailed the Mediterranean Sea.

 The cargo of such a vessel might weigh as much as 100-500 tons.
 Despite the limitations imposed by the simple square sail, these crafts were able to sail from Egypt to the frontiers of the northern shores of Lebanon.
 Transport by land was much more costly because loading 100-500 tons onto donkeys or mules would require more than 5000 animals and the same number to accompany them.
 Such a caravan would take two or three months to reach its destination.
 As international trade increased, the preference was for maritime transport.